-Unless one searches diligently, little also remains to indicate that this once one a place of bloody slaughter; that on 1st July 1916, Mametz was on the frontline and was the place where soldiers of the 9th battalion of the Devonshire regiment were cut down by machine gun fire as they stepped up from their trench; fire that was so deadly that the fallen were simply buried in the trench from which they had sought to advance.
+Unless one searches diligently, little also remains to indicate that this was once a place of bloody slaughter; that on 1st July 1916, Mametz was on the frontline and was the place where soldiers of the 9th battalion of the Devonshire regiment were cut down by machine gun fire as they stepped up from their trench; fire that was so deadly that the fallen were simply buried in the trench from which they had sought to advance.
 Their memorial is a plaintive declaration, ‘The Devonshires held this trench, the Devonshires hold it still’.

 Among the blood and the mud of the Western Front, not much would have remained of the little railway that had joined towns and villages in peacetime.
 The West Countrymen would have been familiar with lanternes rouges; the Great Western Railway trains crossing their county from Plymouth to Exeter bound for the capital, the branch line trains cutting deep into a countryside all but unknown to the outside world.